dotoscat/dotoscar.log-content/content/sqrt_newton.md

 ##Benchmarks

 Now the benchmarks, which is faster?
-Python has some nice profiles modules.
+Python has some nice profile modules.
 Let's use the module timeit.
 This module is for small pieces of code.

 99*99 is 9801, and the square root of 9801 is 99